IBM Cloud Docs

 Change to word timing response for WebSocket interface

-The response object that the service sends when you request word timings with the WebSocket interface has changed.
+The response object that the service sends when you request word timings with the WebSocket interface have changed.
 The service now sends word timing results in a single array that includes a string followed by two floats:

 {